Model Theory of Generic Vector Space Endomorphisms II

 \section{o-minimal Open Core}

-As noted in Example \ref{examples_hfour}, the results in \cite{BLOCKGORMAN2023103316} yield many o-minimal theories that satisfy \Hfour{}.
-In particular, any o-minimal expansion of $\RCF{}$ with $(\VV, +, 0, (q\cdot)_{q\in \QQ})$ satisfies \Hfour{} if and only if no partial exponential function is definable.
-Suppose that $T_1$ is an expansion of an o-minimal theory $T_0$.
-If $T_1$ is not o-minimal, it is often studied whether the reduct of $T_1$ generated by the closure (with respect to the topology given by the order) of all definable sets is o-minimal.
-If that is the case, we say that $T_1$ has \textit{o-minimal open core}.
-Clearly, $T\theta^C$ is an expansion of $T$, so the natural question would be: If $T$ is o-minimal, does $T\theta^C$ have o-minimal open core?
+As noted in Example \ref{examples_hfour}, the results in \cite{Blo23} yield many o-minimal theories that satisfy \Hfour{}.
+In particular, any o-minimal expansion of $\RCF{}$ with $(\VV, +, 0, (q\cdot)_{q\in \QQ})$ being the $\QQ$-vector space induced by the multiplication on the positive elements satisfies \Hfour{} if and only if no partial exponential function is definable.
+Suppose that $T'$ is an expansion of an o-minimal theory.
+If $T'$ is not o-minimal, then one often asks the question whether $T'$ has an o-minimal open core in the following sense:

-In this chapter, we will answer the question above.
-Let $T$ be model complete and satisfy \Hfour{} as always.
-In this chapter, we additionally assume that \begin{enumerate}[(i)] \item $T$ is an o-minimal expansion of the theory of dense linear orders without endpoints, i.e., $\Th(\RR, <)$. \item the vector space operations on $(\VV, 0, +, (q \cdot)_{q \in K})$ are continuous with respect to the topology generated by the order. \end{enumerate} The vector space $(\VV, 0, +, (q \cdot)_{q \in K})$ can still be defined on an $n$-ary set.
-The main reason we are interested in this setting is that we obtain a definable topology on $M^n$ for any $n \geq 1$ that is generated by the sets